Making Spending Intentional

-Are you spending money the way you want to: on purpose, rather than by accident or habit?
+Do you spend money intentionally: on purpose, rather than by accident or habit?

-When it comes to our spending often our unconscious habits and behaviours can trip us up.
-Most of us spend money on needs and wants, emotionally and impulsively even without awareness.
+Spending money is mostly often driven by our unconscious habits.
+Many people spend money on needs and wants, emotionally and impulsively and without awareness.

-Creating conscious spending habits requires our attention and an intention to spend in accordance with what we value most.
-If we can create a better connection with our spending and understand our emotions that underpin our spending decisions, we can learn to control and plan our spending so that it is conscious and intentional.
+Creating conscious spending habits requires both an intention and our attention to spend in accordance with what we value most.
+If we can create a better connection with our spending and understand what emotions underpin our spending decisions, we can learn to control and plan our spending so that it is conscious and intentional.

 This means that we choose how, when and where we are allocating it.
 And this purposeful action can help us move closer to our goals.